 You will need to call the __init__ method of the Reading class

-Make a method called details() that prints “The newspaper is for … and has … ”
+Make a method called details() that prints “The newspaper is for … and has … pages”

 Below is the code that makes the Reading objects.
 It uses a list to make the objects.
 This list is passed to a method called print_reading() that you need to write the code for: